-With that in mind, you may be wondering: are WordPress themes a one-time purchase?
+With that in mind, you may be wondering: are A WordPress theme is a set of files that determine the design and layout of a website.
+It controls everything ...
+More a one-time purchase?

 Yes, WordPress themes are technically a one-time purchase.
 According to the General Public License that governs all WordPress software, any theme you purchase is yours to use and modify as you wish.
 However, some developers may charge more for ongoing updates and support—which is usually a good investment.